 Teachers will deliver high quality teaching, which is differentiated for individual children, and be responsible and accountable for each child in their group/class.
 Teachers will provide appropriate challenges to all children and differentiate according to specific need.
 Teachers will liaise with the SENDCo to discuss and plan teaching with individual children and work closely with teaching assistants and specialist teachers to ensure that all children achieve.

-The Headteacher, Deputy Head, SENDCo and other leaders regularly review the quality of teaching through learning walks, lesson observations and ‘drop-in' visits to the classroom..
+The Executive Headteacher, Heads of School, SENDCos and other leaders regularly review the quality of teaching through learning walks, lesson observations and ‘drop-in' visits to the classroom.
 Children are regularly discussed in teacher team meetings.
-Termly pupil progress meetings, led by the year leaders and attended by senior leaders, are held at the end of every term.
-During these meetings, information is gathered about each child including current progress from formative and summative assessments alongside national data, any current interventions and or specialist agency involvement.
+Termly pupil progress meetings involve analysing information about each child including current progress from formative and summative assessments alongside any current interventions and or specialist agency involvement.

 When a child’s progress is causing concern despite high quality teaching, parents are contacted and a structured conversation takes place to explore, discuss and make a plan of action and review to an agreed timescale.
 Interventions usually form part of this plan.